choeffer/360pibot/docs/intro.rst

 a Raspberry Pi.
 The modules (see :ref:`360pibot_Python_API` ) of the implementation are using the pigpio_ module to control the GPIOs of the Raspberry Pi.
 No other external module is needed.

+At the moment, the following functions are implemented:

+* Turning on the spot.
+* Moving straight forward and backward.
+* Scanning the surrounding with a ultrasonic sensor mounted on a servo.

 The modules also enable remote controling the robots GPIOs.
 This enables executing the scripts on a laptop/computer and over e.g. WLAN remote controling the Raspberry Pi which provides a WLAN Hotspot, see remote_pin_ and pi_hotspot_ .
 So, the robot can freely